ztkxhh/multi-robot-planner/README.md

 Follow [ROS Installation](http://wiki.ros.org/ROS/Installation)

 #### (2) Install Gurobi Optimization solver
 Follow [Gurobi Download and License instructions](https://www.gurobi.com/downloads/).
-It's noted that Gurobi needs the license to run,
+It's noted that Gurobi needs the license to run, you can get an academic license for free with an academic mail address.
+This [blog](https://blog.csdn.net/tuck_frump/article/details/130991493) guides configuring and using the Gurobi library in a Cmake project on Ubuntu.

 #### (3) Install dependencies
 ```